bantam-io/docs/docs/function-creation/pricing.md

 }
 ```

-To determine what your `publicPrice` should be, you first must pick one of the below combinations of memory and timeout to find the max charge you will incure before your function times-out.
+To determine what your minimum `publicPrice` should be, choose a combinations of memory and timeout to find the max charge you will incure before your function times-out.
+NOTE: If your function calls other Bantam functions (for example `@simple/file-download`), you should include those fees in your price.

 <br/>

 ## Bantam pricing structure:

 Memory &nbsp; / &nbsp; Timeout &nbsp; / &nbsp; Price